-Here at Abbott, we put the children at the centre of everything we do and our main aim or intent is to help mould the children into independent, curious, life long learners and we feel the best way to do this is shown below:
+Here at Abbott, we put the children at the centre of everything we do.
+Our main aim or intent is to help mould the children into independent, curious, life-long learners and we feel the best way to do this is shown in the graphic below:

-By providing the children with positive relationships, those really important strong bonds between staff and pupils, staff and carers and between the pupils themselves we believe children are better able to become empowered and take ownership of their learning.
+By providing the children with positive relationships - creating strong bonds between staff and pupils, staff and carers and between the pupils themselves - we believe children are better able to become empowered and take ownership of their learning.

-Secondly by ensuring that the children our immersed in stimulating enabling learning environments we can ensure that they are taking an active role in their learning, becoming independent and developing their self belief.
+By immersing the children in stimulating and enabling learning environments we can ensure that they are taking an active role in their learning; becoming independent and developing their self belief.

-And finally by providing the children with a rich and balanced curriculum that takes the whole child into account we can be sure that learners are engaged and enthusiastic.
+Finally, by providing the children with a rich and balanced curriculum that takes the whole child into account, we can be sure that learners are engaged and enthusiastic.

-In the final term of the year, a profile will be completed for your child.
-This provides parents and carers, practitioners and teachers with a well-rounded picture of a child’s knowledge, understanding and abilities, their attainment against expected levels, and their readiness for year 1.
-Throughout their year in Reception, the children will be observed and assessed through their play in order to gain insights and make reasonable judgements against the early learning goals.
+In the final term of the year, a profile will be completed.
+This provides parents and carers, practitioners and teachers with a well-rounded picture of a child’s knowledge; understanding and abilities; their attainment against expected levels, and their readiness for year 1.
+Throughout their year in Reception, the children will be observed and assessed through their play in order to gain insights and make reasonable judgements against the Early Learning Goals, in the Summer Term.
 We will use the terms ‘emerging’ or ‘expected’ to describe our judgements, under the new guidance the term ‘exceeding’ has been removed.